Hairy-stemmed Spiderwort Tradescantia hirsuticaulis

 -

-Hairystem spiderwort is a North Carolina native perennial in the spiderwort or dayflower family (Commelinaceae).
+Hairystem spiderwort is a North Carolina native perennial in the spiderwort family (Commelinaceae).
 It is not abundant, and you are not likely to stumble onto an area where they are growing.
 It will typically be seen in dry, open rocky woods, around rock outcrops and along bluffs.
 In addition to the North Carolina mountains, it can be found in the mid to southeastern states in dry rocky woodlands.
 It grows about 1.5 feet tall and has hairy leaves and stems.
 The specific epithet, hirsuticaulis, is derived from the Latin word hirsut meaning "hairy" and caul meaning "a stem or stalk."

 These plants prefer partial shade and can tolerate poor, dry soils.
 Care of this plant can include placing some mulch to retain some moisture.
 Where it is grown as a perennial, give the plant some room to spread or crawl.
 Pruning can be done after its blooming has completed for the season.
 In warmer climates, such as in the Mediterranean, in desert settings, in temperate or in the tropics, it is grown as a perennial evergreen.
 Colder climates will give it more of an annual life cycle.
 Propagation can be accomplished by stem cuttings, insuring to leave at least 3 leaves on the cutting.